How To Trade Options: Basics for Beginners

 If the buyer doesn’t fulfill the contract with the seller by the agreed date, the seller retains the down payment without any obligation to return it.

-In our options trading scenario, the down payment is the premium on the call option, the deadline by which the buyer has the right to buy the property is the maturity of the option, and the price of the property is the strike price.
+In our trading scenario, the down payment is the premium on the call option, the deadline by which the buyer has the right to buy the property is the maturity of the option, and the price of the property is the strike price.

 The only difference between the down payment and the option premium is that the down payment is part of the agreed-upon property price, while the option premium isn’t part of the strike price.